Complete lattice

 In mathematics, a complete lattice is a partially ordered set in which all subsets have both a supremum (join) and an infimum (meet).
-A lattice which satisfies at least one of these properties is known as a conditionally complete lattice.
-Specifically, every non-empty finite lattice is complete.
+A conditionally complete lattice satisfies at least one of these properties for bounded subsets.
+For comparison, in a general lattice, only pairs of elements need to have a supremum and an infimum.
+Every non-empty finite lattice is complete, but infinite lattices may be incomplete.

 Complete lattices appear in many applications in mathematics and computer science.
-Being a special instance of lattices, they are studied both in order theory and universal algebra.
+Both order theory and universal algebra study them as a special class of lattices.

-Complete lattices must not be confused with complete partial orders (cpos), which constitute a strictly more general class of partially ordered sets.
+Complete lattices must not be confused with complete partial orders (CPOs), a more general class of partially ordered sets.
 More specific complete lattices are complete Boolean algebras and complete Heyting algebras (locales).

 Formal definition

-A partially ordered set (L, ≤) is a complete lattice if every subset A of L has both a greatest lower bound (the infimum, also called the meet) and a least upper bound (the supremum, also called the join) in (L, ≤).
+A complete lattice is a partially ordered set (L, ≤) such that every subset A of L has both a greatest lower bound (the infimum, or meet) and a least upper bound (the supremum, or join) in (L, ≤).

 The meet is denoted by $\bigwedge A$, and the join by $\bigvee A$.

-In the special case where A is the empty set, the meet of A will be the greatest element of L. Likewise, the join of the empty set yields the least element.
-Since the definition also assures the existence of binary meets and joins, complete lattices thus form a special class of bounded lattices.
+In the special case where A is the empty set, the meet of A is the greatest element of L. Likewise, the join of the empty set is the least element of L. Then, complete lattices form a special class of bounded lattices.

-More implications of the above definition are discussed in the article on completeness properties in order theory.